julianeon/julianeon/books.md

 If you like psychology, Barrett's How Emotions Are Made is a future classic.

 If you like Unix, I recommend Kernighan's Unix: A History.

+### Fiction

+I'm a big fan of Philip K. Dick and his books - The Man In The High Castle and Ubik, especially.

+A close second would be The Best of Greg Egan (short stories).
+I also liked his novel Schild's Ladder.

+Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.

+Greatly enjoyed LOTR, Dune, Neuromancer and Snow Crash.
+As a kid, I liked L'Engle's A Wrinkle in Time.

+For contemporary fiction, I'm a fan of Smith's White Teeth.

+On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Dante's Inferno, Vol. 1 of The Arabian Nights (1 of 3).